openpnp/openpnp/Scripting.md

 ### Camera.AfterSettle

 Called after the camera is settled, and an image is captured.
-This is intended to be used to control lighting, mirrors, strobes, etc. Using Camera.AfterSettle instead of Camera.AfterCapture gives the lighting more time to turn off.
+This is intended to be used to control lighting, mirrors, strobes, etc. Using Camera.AfterSettle instead of Camera.AfterCapture is the only correct way to control lighting, if you use Auto Settling.

 Variables: